bitcoinhodler/glacier/docs/_docs/overview/multi-signature-security.md

 destroyed in a disaster, or be robbed (perhaps via identity theft), or intentionally seized.

+You can try to mitigate these risks by storing the key yourself, perhaps in a fireproof home safe (as opposed to a bank).
+But this introduces new risks.
+A determined thief (perhaps a professional who brings safe-drilling tools on their burglary jobs, or who somehow got wind of the fact that you have a $100,000 slip of paper sitting in a safe) might break into the safe and steal the wallet.

+Or a major natural disaster might prevent you from returning home for an extended period, during which time your safe is looted.

 ## What is Multisignature Security?

 To address these